 REL 407 Methods in Therapeutic Recreation (B).
 Corequisites: REL 305 and REL 306.
 Covers applications of the therapeutic recreation process (assessment, planning, implementing and evaluating) to planning comprehensive therapeutic programs in health and human service settings.
 Focus on clinical documentation and professional accountability.
 Requires field work.
 3 Cr.
 Spring.

 REL 408 Facilitation Techniques and Group Process in Therapeutic Recreation (B).
 Corequisites: REL 305 and REL 306.
-Emphasizes skill building in therapist facilitation techniques for healing modalities with therapeutic recreation participants.
-Focuses on individual therapy and group processes, and activity analysis, modality selection, planning multiple sessions, and designing program protocols for contemporary health care delivery across settings serving persons with disabilities.
-3 Cr.
+Emphasizes skill building in therapeutic recreation facilitation techniques for healing modalities.
+Focuses on individual therapy, group process, activity analysis, modality selection, planning multiple sessions, and designing program protocols for persons with disabilities.
+May require field experience.
+3 3 Cr.
 Fall.

 REL 410 Research and Evaluation in Recreation and Leisure Studies (B).
-Prequisite: An approved statistics course and instructor's permission.
 Provides an introduction to research and evaluation in recreation and leisure.
 Focuses on the tenets of the scientific method as applied to research and evaluation.
-Emphasizes the use of microcomputers in investigation, data analysis, and writing process.
 Develops skill in styles and conventions of formal, scientific writing in recreation and leisure studies and services.
+3 Cr.
 3 Cr.
 Every Semester.

 REL 411 The Recreation Legal Environment (A).
-Provide students with an understanding of the U.S. legal environment and an awareness of the fundamental legal issues involved in the management of recreation and park organizations.
-Content will include criminal, civil and administration systems.
-Topics include: the environment, legal process, human resource law, state regulation concerning public health and safety, civil rights and issues relevant to specialty areas.
+Provides students with an understanding of the U.S. legal environment and an awareness of the fundamental legal issues involved in the management of recreation and park organizations.
+3 Cr.
 3 Cr.

 REL 412 Trends and Administrative Issues in Therapeutic Recreation (B).
-Corequisites: REL 305, REL 306, REL 320, REL 407 and REL 408.
+Prerequisite: REL 305.
 Investigates how current trends and administrative issues affect the delivery and advocacy of therapeutic recreation services.
 Emphasizes contemporary approaches to managing changes in practice in the emerging profession of therapeutic recreation.
+3 Cr.
 3 Cr.
 Spring.

 REL 415 Entrepreneurship and Financial Management in Tourism (A).
-Explores small business development principles and innovative processes involved in starting small businesses that sustain tourism destinations; and examines financial management principles as a tool for decision making and internal control in these small businesses.
-Covers business planning and management including feasibility, marketing, management of projects, financial analysis, capital management, costs of capital, dividend policy, budgeting, human resources, and payroll control.
+Explores small business development principles and innovative processes involved in starting small businesses that sustain tourism destinations.
+Addresses administrative responsibilities in the context of recreation and tourism businesses.
 3 Cr.

-REL 416 Management of Non-Profit Leisure Service Organization (B).
+REL 416 Nonprofit Management of Leisure Organizations (B).
 Corequisite: REL 302.
-Examines the history and background of the development of nonprofit organizations, their missions, how they compliment public sector organizations, the process of establishing a non-profit organization and specifically management styles, funding and everyday operations.
+Examines the history and background of the development of nonprofit organizations, their missions, how they complement public sector organizations, the process of establishing a non-profit organization and specifically management styles, funding and everyday operations.
 Covers topics such as grant writing, fund raising, organizational structure, and personnel policies.
 3 Cr.
 Spring.

 REL 435 Resort and Hotel Operations (B).
 Corequisite: REL 302.
 Examines organizational structure and economics of the resort and hotel and the technical operations integral to resort and hotel management.
-Covers resort and hotel site development; resort and hotel operations; front office operations; budget operations; food beverage and restaurant operations; housekeeping; and staff management.
-Requires a visit to destination resort and hotel.
+Covers resort and hotel site development; resort and hotel operations; front office operations; budget operations; food, beverage and restaurant operations; housekeeping; and staff management.
 3 Cr.
 Fall.

 REL 440 Tourism Sales and Marketing (B).
 Corequisite: REL 302.
 Examines the fundamental marketing and sales principles related to the tourism industry.
 Covers service marketing; destination marketing; professional marketing and sales organizations; consumer behavior; market segmentation; marketing research; tourism product, distribution, location, and price; marketing communication; marketing and sales information systems; and the role of a manager.
 3 Cr.
 Fall.